 Health Industry Training is a Registered Training Organisation.
 Any units of competency or qualifications undertaken through Health Industry Training are nationally recognised and must be recognised by all Australian Registered Training Organisations.

 Recognition of Prior Learning (RPL) is a formal recognition of your current skills and knowledge, gained outside the education and training system.
 RPL takes into account any previous formal study, work and life experience, and assesses this against the units of competency for your course.
 It will then be determined if your prior learning is sufficient for you to receive these particular units of competency toward your qualification.
-There is a fee associated with RPL, however it is considerably less than formal training.

 Credit transfer means relevant units of competency you have completed previously, which are the same as the units of competency offered through Health Industry Training.